 That being said, the wide array of different touchscreen options available to you while building your own embedded device poses a few different questions for designers:

 - Should you buy an off the shelf model?

 - Do you even need a display on your embedded device?

 In this article, we discuss each of these points to help you decide what’s best for you regarding touchscreens for embedded devices.

 How Will It Impact Your MCU?

 The specifications of your IoT microcontroller (MCU) is likely to increase if you integrate a display into your design.
 This is because additional memory needs to be allocated for the display frame buffer.

 Some displays already incorporate a video controller.
 This can read the data in the display buffer and writes to the display itself.
 That being said, others don’t.
 This leads to an additional overhead on the MCU.

 An MCU’s primary task is usually managing the core application.
-However, the increased specification and memory is due to it needing to be capable of running the display and frame buffer tasks on top of this.
+However, the increased specification and memory are due to it needing to run the display and frame buffer tasks on top of this.

 How Complex and Long Is the Design Cycle?